 The new amendment utilizes the existing privacy and encryption methods, and if needed includes new functionality to alleviate the possibility of any security vulnerabilities.

-The power consumption of a Wake-up Receiver is expected to be low enough to operate for a semi-permanent time period (> TBD months/years) in the battery-operated devices.
+The WUR decreases overall power consumption of the STA without increase of latency in transferring user data packets.

-The supported range of the wake-up signal will be no less than the supported range of the primary IEEE 802.11 signal of 20MHz bandwidth.
+The supported range of the wake-up signal will be no less than the supported range of the primary IEEE 802.11 signal of at least 20MHz bandwidth.